MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-orientation.md

 You might want to duplicate a 3D model and keep the same position, orientation, and scale for different steps of a guide.
 This is especially useful for fully digital guides for which instructions are placed on top of the holographic version of a machine, that must be present and identical on several steps.

-To replicate the 3D position properties (position, orientation and scale) of a 3D model:
+To replicate the 3D position properties (position, orientation, and scale) of a 3D model:

 1. Select the hologram that has the position, orientation, and scale that you want to copy.